 Traditional Skylights V/s Solar Tubes

-Traditional Skylights consist of encased windows installed on the ceilings of buildings.
-These are provided with the facility to open and close to let the required amount of natural light in.
+Traditional Skylights are special openings on the ceilings of buildings with transparent or translucent material to let the required amount of natural light in.

 Solar Tubes consist of mirror tubes to pipe in natural light from rooftops into the interiors of a building.